odddollar/File-browser/README.md

 View and interact with a file system over a network with Network File Browser.
 A single binary file is all you need to host an entire directory through a beautiful web interface; all dependencies are included in the binary.
 Run it on a storage server to view and upload/download files without needing to install anything on a client device.

-**PLEASE NOTE: This program was developed by someone with limited web development experience.**

-**LIMITATION**: Due to my use of forms and url redirection to send data from the frontend to backend, no prompt is shown when creating a new file or folder, or uploading a file, with the same name as an existing one.
-The existing item will be overwritten immediately.
-There are better ways of doing this, and I'll likely change it in the future, but please take note.
+**PLEASE NOTE**: When uploading a file with the same name as an existing one, the existing file will be overwritten.

 **INSPIRATION**: Inspired by the amazing [Filebrowser](https://github.com/filebrowser/filebrowser) program.